Student-Lyf/RamLife/README.md

 - ## The `data` folder:

 	This folder is not meant to be public.
 It is basically a collection of `.csv` versions of the Ramaz database.
 The naming convention here is simple: make everything lowercase, remove `RG_`, and make abbreviations into the full word.
 For example, `RG_SECT_SCHED` should be saved as `data\section_schedule.csv`.
 This is essential for the data processing (in the `firebase` folder) to work.
+Also included is the `calendar.csv` file needed for calendar parsing.

 - ## The `doc` folder: